 - Create feature layers in bulk from a data store

-The following privileges are required for a custom role whose members can create database data store items that will be used only for publishing from ArcGIS Pro or ArcMap:
+The following privileges are required for a custom role whose members can create database data store items that will be used only for publishing from ArcGIS Pro:

 - Create, update, and delete—Allows members to create and manage the data store item in the portal.